GabrielAlvB/GabrielAlvB/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=gabrielalvb" alt="gabrielalvb" /></a> </p>

 - 🔭 I’m currently working on **ONE_Alura**
-- I'm also focusing on java, selenium in a company called sky mexico
+- I'm also focusing on java, selenium in a company called sky mexico for testing software using java, selenium and apium

 - 🌱 I’m currently learning **Data Analythics, JS, Java**